wombleton/gitlaw-nz/acts/L/Local Restoration Polls Act 1990.md

 ##### 29 Offences

-*   Every person commits an offence and shall be liable on summary conviction to a fine not exceeding $2,000 who at a local restoration poll---
+*   Every person commits an offence and shall be liable on conviction to a fine not exceeding $2,000 who at a local restoration poll---

     *   (a) in any way interferes with any elector, either in the polling booth or while on his or her way thereto, with the intention of influencing the elector or advising him or her as to his or her vote; or